-In the period under review tax expenses related to minority interests in partnerships were reclassified to noncontrolling interest.
+2 Application of the new accounting rules policies of SFAS 160 (US GAAP) resulted in a reclassification of tax expenses related to minority interests in partnerships to noncontrolling interest.
 The effect is neutral to net income attributable to Fresenius SE.

 The prior-year figures have been adjusted.

-3 Net income attributable to Fresenius SE; adjusted for the effects of mark-to-market accounting of the Mandatory Exchangeable Bonds (MEB) and the Contingent Value Rights (CVR) relating to the acquisition of APP Pharmaceuticals.
+^a Net income attributable to Fresenius SE; adjusted for the effects of mark-to-market accounting of the Mandatory Exchangeable Bonds (MEB)

-4 Net income attributable to Fresenius SE.
+and the Contingent Value Rights (CVR) relating to the acquisition of APP Pharmaceuticals 4 Net income attributable to Fresenius SE.